Home Warranty Exclusions: What's NOT Covered That You Should Know

 How do coverage caps affect home warranty claims?

 Coverage caps limit the maximum dollar amount a warranty company will pay for a single repair or replacement.
-Caps typically range from $1,000 to $5,000 per item or system.
-If the actual repair cost exceeds the cap, you are responsible for the remainder.
-This is why it's critical to compare coverage limits when shopping for a plan — a cheap plan with a low cap can end up costing far more than a premium plan with higher limits.
+In 2026, caps typically range from $1,500 to $5,000 per HVAC system and $1,000 to $4,000 per appliance, with some premium plans offering higher limits.
+If the actual repair cost exceeds the cap, you are responsible for the remainder, which is why comparing coverage limits when shopping for a plan is critical.